learn-co-students/fewpjs-fns-as-first-class-data-do-behavior-london-web-career-040119/README.md

 The `displayMessage` function should take one argument, a `String`.

-When the function runs it should update the text inside the `#greeting` node with the content of the first argument.
+When the function runs it should update the text inside the `#greeting` node with the content of the argument.

 It does not return anything.